Primarily quasilocal fields and 1-dimensional abstract local class field theory: Statements of the main results of local -class field theory

 (iii) It is not known whether $E$ is strictly PQL, if it admits LCFT and has a Henselian discrete valuation (see \cite{Ch4}, Sect.
 2). \end{rema}

-\begin{coro} A finite purely inseparable extension $K$ of a field $E$ of characteristic $p > 0$ admits local $p$-{\rm CFT} if and only if $E$ has the same property. \end{coro}
+\begin{coro} A finite purely inseparable extension $K$ of a field $E$ of characteristic $p > 0$ admits local $p$-{\rm CFT} if and only if so does $E$. \end{coro}

 \begin{proof} By \cite{Ch6}, I, Proposition~4.4, $E$ is $p$-quasilocal if and only if $K$ is $p$-quasilocal, and by the Albert-Hochschild theorem, $\rho _{E/K}$ is surjective.
 Since the exponent of Br$(K/E)$ divides $[K\colon E]$ (see \cite{P}, Sects.
-13.4 and 14.4), and by Witt's theorem (cf. \cite{Dr}, page 110), Br$(E) _{p}$ and Br$(K) _{p}$ are divisible, this implies that Br$(E) _{p} \neq \{0\} \leftrightarrow {\rm Br}(K) _{p} \neq \{0\}$, so Corollary 3.5 follows from Theorem 3.1 and Remark 3.4 (ii). \end{proof}
+13.4 and 14.4), and by Witt's theorem (cf. \cite{Dr}, page 110), Br$(E) _{p}$ and Br$(K) _{p}$ are divisible, this implies that Br$(E) _{p} \neq \{0\} \leftrightarrow {\rm Br}(K) _{p} \neq \{0\}$, so Corollary \ref{coro3.5} follows from Theorem \ref{theo3.1} and Remark \ref{rema3.4} (ii). \end{proof}

 The concluding result of this Section clarifies the role of SQL-fields in LCFT.
-In view of (2.2), Remark 2.5 and the main results of \cite{Ch9}, it also determines the place of the Neukirch-Perlis variant of the theory \cite{NP}, built upon (1.2) (ii), in the study of strictly PQL-fields.
+In view of (2.2), Remark \ref{rema2.5} and the main results of \cite{Ch10}, it also determines the place in the study of strictly PQL-fields of the Neukirch-Perlis variant of the theory \cite{NP}, built upon (1.2) (ii).